Georgetown, KY Attractions

 CARDOME CENTRE - Former monastery building designed for the Sisters of the Visitation in 1898 on land acquired from the family of Kentucky Governor James F. Robinson.
-Cardome has been preserved and today hosts a variety of events, festivals and meetings, as well as serving as the future home of the Museum of the Written Word.
+Cardome has been preserved and today hosts a variety of events, festivals and meetings.
 Please call for information & hours of operation.
+Tours by appointment.
 800 Cincinnati Road/US-25N, 502-863-1575

 GEORGETOWN-SCOTT COUNTY MUSEUM - Area history comes alive with a video, time line, and an eclectic collection of local artifacts and exhibits.
 Wednesday-Saturday 10 a.m.-4 p.m.; 229 East Main Street.
 (Free) 502-863-6201

 GEORGETOWN CEMETERY - The city's main burial ground since the 1850's is full of interesting Victorian monuments.
 Equine artist Edward Troye and several Kentucky governors are among the notables buried here (enter from Hamilton Street or South Broadway.